cedrickchee/awesome-transformer-nlp/README.md

 ## Educational

 - [minGPT](https://github.com/karpathy/minGPT) by Andrej Karpathy - A PyTorch re-implementation of GPT, both training and inference. minGPT tries to be small, clean, interpretable and educational, as most of the currently available GPT model implementations can a bit sprawling.
 GPT is not a complicated model and this implementation is appropriately about 300 lines of code.
+- [A visual intro to large language models (LLMs) by Jay Alammar/Cohere](https://jalammar.github.io/applying-large-language-models-cohere/) - A high-level look at LLMs and some of their applications for language processing.
+It covers text generation models (like GPT) and representation models (like BERT).
+- [Interfaces for Explaining Transformer Language Models](https://jalammar.github.io/explaining-transformers/) by Jay Alammar - A gentle visual to Transformer models by looking at input saliency and neuron activation inside neural networks. **Our understanding of why these models work so well, however, still lags behind these developments**.

 ### Tutorials